Villag/create-denton/content/plugins/oa-social-login/readme.txt

 === Social Login ===
 Contributors: ClaudeSchlesser
-Tags: social login, social connect, facebook login, linkedin, livejournal, google, yahoo, twitter login, openid, paypal, vkontakte, hyves, widget, plugin, social network login, comments
+Tags: social login, social connect, facebook, linkedin, livejournal, google, yahoo, twitter, openid, paypal, google, hyves, widget, plugin, social network login, comments
 Requires at least: 3.0
-Tested up to: 3.5.1
+Tested up to: 3.7
-Stable tag: 4.0
+Stable tag: 4.4

 Allow your visitors to comment and login with social networks like Twitter, Facebook, Paypal, LinkedIn, LiveJournal, OpenID, VKontakte, Google, Yahoo

 == Description ==

-The Social Login Plugin is a professional though free Wordpress (BuddyPress compatible) Plugin in English/German that allows your visitors to comment, login and register with social networks like Twitter, Facebook, LinkedIn, Paypal, LiveJournal, Hyves, Вконтакте, Google or Yahoo.
+Social Login is a professionally developed and free Wordpress (BuddyPress compatible) plugin that allows your visitors to comment, login and register with 20+ Social Networks like for example Facebook, Twitter, Google, LinkedIn, PayPal, LiveJournal, Hyves, Вконтакте and Yahoo.<br /><br />
 <strong>Make your blog social!</strong><br />

 <strong>Choose where to add the Social Login Plugin:</strong>